raspberrypilearning/i-made-you-a-book/en/step_3.md

 --- collapse ---

 ---
-title: My sprites is showing or hiding on the wrong pages
+title: My sprite is showing or hiding on the wrong pages
 ---

-Check that the sprite has `when backdrop switches to`{:class="block3events"} scripts with `show`{:class="block3looks"} or `hide`{:class="block3looks"} as needed.
-Check that you have chosen the correct backdrop name `when backdrop switches to`{:class="block3events"}.
-It helps to give backdrops good names to help spot problems like this.
+Check that the sprite has `when backdrop switches to`{:class="block3events"} scripts with `show`{:class="block3looks"} or `hide`{:class="block3looks"} blocks as needed.
+Check that you have chosen the correct backdrop name in the `when backdrop switches to`{:class="block3events"} block.
+It helps to give backdrops good names, to help spot problems like this.

 --- /collapse ---